Lake Mburo smallest National Park

 Lake Mburo smallest National Park is just 3 hours from the Central or Kampala out of Buganda region to the western region formerly known as Ankole region, you will have an opportunity to stop at the Equator lines (the middle of the world). you will see the country from the flat plains to the high plateaus of Uganda’s ambience rolling hills. very recently the Uganda wildlife authority introduced giraffes in Lake Mburo to help diversify wildlife and consequently attract more tourists to the park.

-The park had not had giraffes since it was Gazetted.
+The park had not had giraffes since it was Gazette.
 The Park is passed by the majority of independent travelers despite its relative accessibility although it offers some excellent game viewing, and you are most likely to see a variety of large mammals during your visit to the park.